 The Town made initial submissions to the Essex Region Conservation Authority (E.R.C.A.) regarding their requirements or any D.F.O.
-(Department of Fisheries and Oceans) requirements for work that would be proposed to be carried out on the West Branch of the East Branch Delisle Drain.
-We also reviewed the Town maps for fish and mussel species at risk and find that there are no species indicated in the vicinity of this project.
+(Department of Fisheries and Oceans) requirements for work that would be proposed to be carried out on the Hurley Relief & Branch & Extension Drain.
+A response from the Conservation Authority was received by email on May 13th, 2016 and indicated that the Town must apply for a permit and follow standard mitigation requirements.
+We also reviewed the Town maps for fish and mussel species at risk and find that this is a Class "F" drain.
+Additionally, the plans show there are no species indicated in the vicinity of this project.
+A copy of the 2011 Town of Tecumseh Natural Heritage Inventory was provided to us from E.R.C.A. which confirms there are no endangered or threatened Species at Risk (S.A.R.) within the area of proposed drainage works.
 A copy of the concerns and requirements to satisfy E.R.C.A. and D.F.O. is included in Appendix "REI-A" of this report.

 We also arranged to review the Ministry of Natural Resources & Forestry (M.N.R.F.)
 Species at Risk (S.A.R.)
-Mitigation Plan for Drainage Works (March 2018-17-4938) that the Town has prepared to address the Endangered Species Act, 2007.
+Mitigation Plan for Drainage Works (March 2018-17-4938) that the Town has prepared to address the Endangered Species Act (E.S.A.), 2007.
 Section 6.0 of the Mitigation Plan indicates that snake species are a concern for this work area and although turtles are not indicated, they are mobile and could be encountered.
 The Mitigation Plan includes measures to be followed as outlined in "Section 7.0 Mitigation Measures" of the document and a copy of same as it relates to turtles and snakes is included in Appendix "REI-B".
-Providing mitigation requirements are implemented, it was concluded that present wildlife Species at Risk will be protected from negative impacts and the works will not contravene Section 9 (species protection) or Section 10 (habitat protection) of the Endangered Species Act, 2007 as administered by the Ministry of Environment, Conservation and Parks (M.E.C.P.).
+Providing mitigation requirements are implemented, it was concluded that present wildlife Species at Risk will be protected from negative impacts and the works will not contravene Section 9 (species protection) or Section 10 (habitat protection) of the Endangered Species Act, 2007.
 Based on this information we find that the Town can proceed with the eligible repairs, maintenance and improvements to the drain as they are exempt under Sections 9 and 10 of the Act, provided that they follow the rules within Ontario Regulation 242/08 and the Mitigation Measures in their S.A.R.
 Mitigation Plan.
 To address these requirements the Town has established comprehensive mitigation measures as well as species identification guides for reference.
 Copies of the measures and guides shall be provided to the successful Tenderer for use during construction, and these documents are available for viewing by any interested parties at the Town office.